librpc/event-emitter/README.md

 ### `.on(event: string, listener: (data: any) => void)`

+Add listener to event.
+No context provided, use `Function.prototype.bind()`, arrow function or closure instead.

 ### `.off(event: string, listener: (data: any) => void)`

+Remove listener from event.

 ### `.emit(event: string, data: any)`

+Trigger an event.
+Multiple arguments not supported, use destructuring instead.

 ## Benchmark